auth0/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-web-apps.md

 For instance, a user may be allowed to access views with sensitive data or reset their password only after confirming their identity using <dfn data-key="multifactor-authentication">multi-factor authentication (MFA)</dfn>.

+To accomplish step-up authentication, you will do the following:
+1. Create a rule that challenges the user to authenticate with MFA when the web app asks for it.
+2. Configure your web app to check the ID Token claims for MFA cif the user tries to access a restricted page.
+3. Check the ID Token.
+4. If the output of the previous validations is that the user has not authenticated with MFA, then trigger authentication again.

+## How it works

 When a user logs in you can get an [ID Token](/tokens/id-tokens) which is a <dfn data-key="json-web-token">JSON Web Token (JWT)</dfn> that contains information relevant to the user's session, in the form of claims.
 The claim that is relevant in this scenario is `amr`.
-It **must** be present in the ID Token's payload (if you log in with username/password the claim will not be included in the payload).
+It **must** be present in the ID Token's payload.
 It **must** also contain the value `mfa`.
 It can contain claims other than `mfa` so its existence is not a sufficient test.
 It's contents must be examined for the value `mfa`.

 ::: panel Authentication Methods Reference
 The `amr` claim identifies the Authentication Methods References which are a JSON array of strings that are identifiers for specific methods used in the authentication.
 For instance, if the `amr` claim contains the value `mfa` then you know that the user has authenticated using MFA.
 See [Authentication Method Reference Values](https://tools.ietf.org/html/rfc8176) for more details.